-The police Cadets program is a co-ed program open to young people in grades 10 through 12.
+The police Cadets program is open to young people between 16-18 years of age.

-The Police Cadet Company meets each week, usually on Wednesdays from 1800 to 2100.
+The Police Cadet Company meets each week, usually on Wednesdays from 1800 to 2100 from October - May.
 The program schedule normally follows the school year and allows for winter breaks, exam break and spring break.

-- be mature students who attend school during their engagement or have completed high school (16 - 18 years old)
+- be mature students who attend school during their participation in the program or have completed high school (16 - 18 years old)

 - not possess a criminal record.
 (Each applicant is thoroughly screened prior to acceptance)

 be interested in law enforcement or related fields

-- maintain a high level of integrity and have a good ethical character
+- maintain a high level of integrity and demonstrate a good ethical character

 - be willing to volunteer time to the Edmonton Police Service in order to gain knowledge and understanding of the law and respect for police personnel